anikrooz/housebatt/README.md

 ## Known limitations
   My SoyoSource inverter bottoms out at 43v so I'm only getting 40% of the battery's capacity.
 I have another 36v unit on the way that'll hopefully give us the rest, and up to 2kW where their working voltages overlap.

   Balancing doesn't seem perfect.
 Not sure if it's software or hardware yet... but one of my module 3's balances out with 5 cells at 0.1v lower than the other 7.
-And the other module 3 has one cell measuring way below what it really is
+And the other module 3 has one cell measuring way below what it really is.

 ## Dependencies